GluuFederation/gluu-docker/examples/multi-hosts/README.md

     hdvgmuvwm9z5p4u4740ichd77   worker-1    Ready   Active                          18.03.0-ce
     hdvgmuvwm9z5p4u4740ichd88   worker-2    Ready   Active                          18.03.0-ce

-After the Swarm cluster created, we also create a custom network called `gluu`.
+After the Swarm cluster is created, we also create a custom network called `gluu`.
 To inspect the network, run the following command:

     docker-machine ssh manager 'docker network inspect gluu'

-This will return the information of the network:
+This will return the network information:

     [
         {